 Thus, prebuilding 100 units in week 2 and 50 units in week 3 allows fulfillment of the full 250 unit demand in week 4, even though production was limited to 100 units in week 4.

 Anyone running logistics processes with SAP will need to understand the different types of inventory SAP allows for.
-This blog introduced you to the five key inventory types you will utilize in SAP IBP.
+This blog post introduced you to the five key inventory types you will utilize in SAP IBP.
 From cycle stock to prebuild stock, you now have a better understanding of the options available to you.

 Editor’s note: This post has been adapted from a section of the book Inventory Planning and Optimization with SAP IBP by Lei Wang, Sanchit Chandna, Jeroen Kusters, and Atul Bhandari.